hb020/ltspbatchsim/readme.md

 * python3
 * pip packages PyLTSpice, matplotlib (as usual: ```pip install -i requirements.txt```)
-* WINE (the OSX version of LTSPice is incomplete with regards to command line options, linux even has no choice)
+* WINE (the MacOS version of LTSPice is incomplete with regards to command line options, linux even has no choice)
 * ltspice installed (and updated and run at least once manually) under wine

 ## Requirements for run